3 of America's biggest pharmacy chains have been found liable for the opioid crisis

 In a separate statement to NPR from Walgreens, a spokesperson described the verdict as disappointing.
 "The facts and the law do not support the verdict.
 We believe the trial court committed significant legal errors in allowing the case to go before a jury," it said.

-Earlier this month, Oklahoma's state supreme court overturned a judgement against drug-maker Johnson & Johnson worth roughly $460 million that was based on the same "public nuisance" legal argument.
+This month, Oklahoma's Supreme Court overturned a judgment against drugmaker Johnson & Johnson worth roughly $460 million that was based on the same "public nuisance" legal argument.